google/skia/site/user/api/SkPaint_Reference.md

 void <a href='#SkPaint_setFakeBoldText'>setFakeBoldText</a>(bool fakeBoldText)
 </pre>

-Use increased stroke width when creating glyph bitmaps to approximate a bold typeface.
+Increases stroke width when creating glyph bitmaps to approximate a bold typeface.

 Sets <a href='#SkPaint_kFakeBoldText_Flag'>kFakeBoldText Flag</a> if <a href='#SkPaint_setFakeBoldText_fakeBoldText'>fakeBoldText</a> is true.
 Clears <a href='#SkPaint_kFakeBoldText_Flag'>kFakeBoldText Flag</a> if <a href='#SkPaint_setFakeBoldText_fakeBoldText'>fakeBoldText</a> is false.